-Cows raised on conventional farms are often given recombinant bovine growth hormone (rBGH) to increase the amount of milk they produce.
+Cows raised on conventional farms are often given recombinant bovine growth hormone (rBGH) to boost the amount of milk they produce.
 Does rBGH pose a health hazard to humans?
 Scientists don't agree.
-But if you have an infant or child who drinks milk, consider taking precaution and choosing rBGH-free or organic.
+But if you have a baby or child who drinks milk, consider taking precaution and choosing rBGH-free or organic.
 Organic milk comes from cows that have not been given antibiotics or hormones.
 Many conventional brands are rBGH-free but aren't labeled as such.
-Look it up online or call the manufacturer.
+Look it up online or call the milk company.

 Buy Organic: Beef

-According to the Organic Trade Association, livestock on an organic farm cannot be given antibiotics or growth hormones unnecessarily -- a common practice in conventional agriculture.
-Some experts think using antibiotics this way may contribute to the rise of superbugs.
+According to the Organic Trade Association, livestock on an organic farm cannot be given antibiotics or growth hormones unnecessarily.
 And although the risk to humans isn't clear, added hormones do show up in supermarket beef.

 Buy Organic: Peanut Butter

-Kids tend to eat a lot of peanut butter, so you may want to make sure they're not ingesting chemicals along with a PB&J sandwich.
-And peanut butter made from just organic peanuts and salt is healthier than conventional peanut butter with added hydrogenated oils and sugar.
-The natural oils in organic peanut butter may separate and form a layer on top of the jar -- if so, just stir it all up so it's creamy again.
+Kids tend to eat a lot of peanut butter, and peanut butter made from just organic peanuts and salt is better than conventional peanut butter with added hydrogenated oils and sugar.
+The natural oils in organic peanut butter may separate and form a layer on top of the jar.
+If so, just stir it all up so it's creamy again.

 Buy Organic: Baby Foods

 Because kids' immune systems are not fully developed, they may be at greater risk from some pesticides than adults.
 Feeding them organic baby food provides peace of mind and ensures you give your baby the best start.